ajie-eriksholm/Eardrum-segmentation/README.md

 Final size: 256 × 256 × 256 voxels
 ```

-This volume matches the resolution and dimensions used during landmark-model training.
+This volume matches the dimensions and resolution used during landmark-model training.

 ### High-Resolution Working Volume

-A second volume is generated specifically for the final outputs.
+A second volume is generated specifically for extraction and output generation.

 Characteristics: